The Hotel Barcelo Isla Canela not only looks good, but it has a trio of pools and a beach nearby.

-This place markets itself as an Andalucian-style village, and it’s easy to see why.
-It’s a collection of low-level whitewashed buildings, topped with terracotta roofs and edged with wrought-iron balconies.
-They’re surrounded by gardens, and there are courtyards featuring long, rectangular water features.
+This place styles itself as an Andalucian village.
+It’s a collection of low-level whitewashed buildings, topped with terracotta roofs and surrounded by gardens and courtyards.

-As for where you’ll find it, the hotel is in a really quiet spot, about a ten-minute drive from the fishing village of Ayamonte.
-You can catch a bus there, from the stop close to the beach.
+The hotel is in a really quiet spot, about a 10-minute drive from the fishing village of Ayamonte.
+You can catch a bus there or follow one of the nearby walking trails.

 - Official Rating